zkLinkProtocol/zklink-intent-url/docs/develop.md

 - The `getMetadata` method returns metadata (`ActionMetadata`) that describes the action for display on the frontend.
 - validateIntentParams
 - The `generateTransaction` method is responsible for constructing transactions.
-When a user confirms the action in intent url page, this method executes in the background to construct and return the transaction, which will subsequently be sent to the blockchain.
+When a user confirms the action in magicLink page, this method executes in the background to construct and return the transaction, which will subsequently be sent to the blockchain.
 - The `validateIntentParams` method allows developers to create more flexible validation rules.
 It takes `ActionTransactionParams` as input and returns a string containing error messages.
-When the frontend creates an intent URL, the parameters passed can be validated against custom rules using this hook function.
+When the frontend creates an magicLink, the parameters passed can be validated against custom rules using this hook function.
 If an error message is returned, the frontend will display it.
-- The `getRealTimeContent` optional function processes real-time contract information that should be displayed to users through the intent URL.
+- The `getRealTimeContent` optional function processes real-time contract information that should be displayed to users through the magicLink.
 For example, for a red packet contract, it might show something like "There are 20 red packets in total, and 3 red packets have been claimed."
 Developers can use this method to return a title and an HTML string based on the contract's stored information, making it easier for users to refresh and view the information.
-- Sometimes, after constructing the parameters and creating the intent URL, it may not become active immediately and will remain in an inactive state.
-You will need to initiate one or more transactions to the smart contract before you can create an active intent URL.
-For example, with a red packet contract, you need to deposit a red packet asset into the contract before the intent URL can become active.The `afterActionUrlCreated` provides this capability.
+- Sometimes, after constructing the parameters and creating the magicLink, it may not become active immediately and will remain in an inactive state.
+You will need to initiate one or more transactions to the smart contract before you can create an active magicLink.
+For example, with a red packet contract, you need to deposit a red packet asset into the contract before the magicLink can become active.The `afterActionUrlCreated` provides this capability.
 It returns GeneratedTransaction.
 The frontend will initiate the on-chain transaction based on this information.

 To implement this functionality, you must extend the `Action` abstract class based on your specific business logic.